-We have recently launched a new digital solution with Gemini Exchange, which will allow our clients to buy and sell cryptocurrency directly through Gemini.
+We are working on a new partnership with Bitstamp, which will allow our clients to buy and sell cryptocurrency directly through the exchange.
 This will eliminate the cost of high brokers and LLCs and offers a safer platform to perform crypto transactions.
 IRA Financial is the first Self-Directed IRA custodian that allows investors to buy and sell cryptos without a broker or LLC.

 You no longer need a third-party IRA custodian involved in every aspect of your investment transaction.
 Make Bitcoin investments on your own directly from a mobile device or PC with IRA Financials Crypto IRA.
 Additionally, rollover, deposit, or transfer funds between your investment and IRA seamlessly and without delay.

 Benefits of Investing in Cryptocurrency in an IRA

 Cryptocurrency is a form of digital money that is designed to be secure and, in many cases, anonymous.
 A primary reason that cryptocurrencies have become a popular investment class for investors around the world is the idea of gaining exposure to an emerging asset class.
 In addition, blockchain technology which is the main technology that powers cryptocurrency is expected by many to revolutionize the way financial transactions occur globally.

 For many investors, there is a significant upside to investing in cryptocurrency.
 That is, the cryptocurrency market is still young, and many investors are projecting future prices that would make buying any of the major cryptocurrencies a good long-term investment.
 There is strong expectation of cryptocurrency being an important medium of exchange and store of value in the future.